theatlasroom/tidbits/libraries-frameworks/aframe.md

   - it is best to cache the texture and block the scene from rendering until the texture has loaded.

 ## Entities
+Represented by the `<a-entity>` element, they are placeholder objects which we plug components in, to provide them with appearance, behaviour and functionality.
+Attached with the position, rotation and scale components Entities can be retrieved using DOM APIs `<a-entity>.components` - an object of components attached to the entity, gives access to all the entity components, their data methods and API

 * `<a-animation>` - animates an entity
 * `<a-assets>` -
   - useful for caching assets that are needed within the scene, ie images.
   - define the asset in the entity and give the asset an id, refer to the asset using the id selector `#asset`
 * `<a-camera>` - used to explicitly define a camera, if it is not there then the default camera is used
 * `<a-cursor>` - used to interact with entities
+* `<a-image>` - Load an image and display it on a 2d plane
 * `<a-light>` - change how the scene is lit
   - by default and ambient light and directional light will be added
   - once we add our own lights, the default is removed